etschgi1/etschgi1.github.io/README.md

 ### Hi there 👋
-I'm Elias a student at KFU Graz and TU Graz.
+I'm Elias, a student at KFU Graz and TU Graz.

 Physics at NAWI Graz